 There are three basic reasons why Cash Is Best.

-- Professional relief agencies use monetary contributions to purchase exactly and specifically what the disaster victims need.
-Staff for the organizations work directly with the victims at the disaster site and are in the best position to know not only what is immediately needed, but also when it is needed and where it is most needed.
-In addition the experience of the relief workers enables conversion of cash donations into items that withstand cultural and religious sensitivities, as well as environmental issues.
-Cash is also flexible, which allows relief workers to meet the changing priority needs of the disaster victims.
+Professional relief agencies use monetary contributions to purchase exactly and specifically what the disaster victims need.
+Staff for the organizations work directly with the victims at the disaster site and are in the best position to know not only what is immediately needed, but also when and where it is most needed.
+In addition, the experience of the relief workers enables the conversion of cash donations into items that withstand cultural and religious sensitivities, as well as environmental issues.
+Cash is also flexible, which allows relief workers to meet the evolving priority needs of the disaster victims.

-- Money is easy to transport.
+Money is easy to transport.
 Moving a container of donated goods can cost more than the value of the items.
 Getting a donated commodity into containers and onto a ship, across the sea to the disaster site, through the port costs and the customs’ tariffs, quality checked, quantity checked and sorted, and organized into warehouses, requires payment at each step.
-Supplies can almost always be purchased local to the disaster site and provide savings in many ways.
+Supplies can almost always be purchased locally at the disaster site and provide savings in multiple ways.

 Consider that a cash donation:

-Purchasing locally also decreases the environmental impact of relief efforts, because it requires less energy and creates fewer carbon emissions.
+When goods are purchase locally, it decreases the environmental impact of relief efforts, because it requires less energy and generates fewer carbon emissions.

 More resources for informed giving